* The Name * The Era * The Club * The People * The Rebellion *

-The S.V.A. has a welcoming table with a mandatory sign-in "S.V.A.
+The S.V.A. will have a welcoming table with a mandatory sign-in "S.V.A.

-contact 411 such as phone number and/or email address.
-While there
+some contact 411 such as phone number and/or email address.
+There is a

 many-purposed, multi-functional STONEWALL Veterans' Association.

-The yearly educational and unique event features actual
+The yearly exciting, educational and unique Gay, Lesbian, Bisexual and Transgender

-New York City public officials, Gay organization leaders such as from
+Special guests include New York City public officials, Gay organization leaders

-The program includes a panel of actual veterans of the 1969
+The program includes a panel of legendary veterans of the 1969

-An opportunity is given the audience with a questions and answers session.
+An opportunity is given to the audience with a "questions and answers" session.

 S.V.A. literature and other group brochures are distributed to all attendees.

-Gay singer/songwriter Sandy Rapp from New York City!
+songwriter Sandy Rapp from New York City and The Hamptons!

-"Songs Of The Stonewall", composed by SVA's founder Williamson
+"Songs Of The Original STONEWALL Club Jukebox", compiled by the SVA's

-is the beautiful, dreamy, timeless and inspiring 'Gay National Anthem' by
+STONEWALL Club, then and now, is the beautiful, timeless and inspiring

-Light foods and beverages are provided complementary by the S.V.A.
+Quality foods and many beverages are provided complementary by the S.V.A.